ibm-cloud-docs/codeengine/fleets-workloads.md

 ## What are fleets?
 {: #fleet-workloads}

 A fleet, also called a **serverless fleet**, is a Code Engine compute component that runs one or more instances of user code in parallel to complete a large queue of compute-intensive tasks.
-Fleets can connect to Virtual Private Clouds to securely interoperate with user data and services.
+Fleets can connect to Virtual Private Clouds to securely exchange user data when connecting to other services.
 Unlike batch jobs, fleets provide dynamic task queuing and single-tenant isolation, and are compatible with both vCPU and GPUs.

 ## How do fleets work?
 {: #fleet-how}